aandroiderr/googleIO-811/README.md

-Demonstration apps/code from my Google I/O 2013 talk
+Demonstration apps/code from my Google I/O 2013 talk "How to Offer Google+ Sign-In Alongside Other Social Sign-In Services".

 Android
 ----------------